-Most likely you’ve seen the authorship tag when looking something up on Google.
+Most likely, you’ve seen the authorship tag when looking something up on Google.
 It is – was – the tag beneath an article’s title that showed you who had written it.
-Clicking the tag could lead you to the author’s Google profile, showing you all everything else the same author had written and linked to.
+Clicking the tag could lead you to the author’s Google profile, showing you everything else the same author had written and linked to.

 And now it’s gone.